derek-dchu/awesome-note/java_classes_and_objects.md

 ## Constant pool
 If the value p being boxed is `true`, `false`, a `byte`, or a `char` in the range `\u0000` to `\u007f`, or an `int` or `short` number between -128 and 127 (inclusive), and let `r1` and `r2` be the results of any two boxing conversions of p, then we will have `r1 == r2`.

-It is implemented with an inner static class `java.lang.Integer.IntegerCache`.
+It is implemented using an inner static class `java.lang.Integer.IntegerCache`.

 ## Autoboxing vs Unboxing